Overview

 the person's mouth after the dentures are removed.

-Putting Dentures Back in Patient's
+Putting Dentures Back in a Person's

 Mouth